Teebusch/noah/README.md

 ### Keeping track of pseudonyms

-Internally, `pseudonymize()` and `add_pseudonyms()` use an object of class `Ark` (a pseudonym archive) to keeps track of the pseudonyms that have been used.
+Internally, `pseudonymize()` and `add_pseudonyms()` use an object of class `Ark` (a pseudonym archive) to keep track of the pseudonyms that have been used.
 We can provide an `Ark` to keep track of pseudonyms across multiple function calls: